 Understanding Decision Support for a Changing Climate

 Climate change is already affecting every region of the United States, and additional impacts are expected to intensify.
 These changes motivate bold new decisions and actions.
-For instance, a sea level rise planner initiates a community conversation about the possibility of retreat; an energy utility explores new risks from drought and wildfire; a transportation planner incorporates future precipitation extremes in highway designs; and a public health officer establishes cooling centers to protect vulnerable populations from extreme heat.
+For instance, a sea level rise planner initiates a community conversation about the possibility of retreat; an energy utility explores new risks from drought and wildfire; a transportation planner incorporates future precipitation extremes in highway designs; and a public health officer establishes cooling centers to better protect populations vulnerable to extreme heat.

 Project Overview

-Through a series of research and engagement activities, AGCI is working to navigate the burgeoning and dynamic landscape of climate information supply and demand by focusing on:
+The goal of our research was to characterize the burgeoning and dynamic landscape of climate information supply and demand, in order to:

-- Understanding where and how climate information is currently provided for decision-making
+- Understand where and how climate information is currently provided for decision-making

-- Understanding where and how climate information is currently used to support decisions, and what additional needs exist
+- Understand where and how climate information is currently used to support decisions, and what additional needs exist

-- Understanding opportunities for improving the (infras)structures that provide climate decision support
+- Identify opportunities for improving the (infra)structures that provide climate decision support.

 Investigations